Canada at the Summer Olympics: Handball

-Canada has never won an Olympic medal in field hockey.
-Their best finish was fifth in the women's tournament at the 1984 games.

 Ice hockey

 Canada won the gold medal when ice hockey was introduced in the program of the 1920 Olympics in Antwerp.
 The sport was moved to the Winter Olympics program for the first winter games in 1924.

 Judo

-Canada has won 5 medals in Judo at the Olympics.
-Antoine Valois-Fortier won bronze at the 2012 Summer Olympics in London.
+Canada has won 7 medals in judo at the Olympics.
+Doug Rogers won silver at the sport's inaugural event in 1964 in Tokyo.
 Most recently, Jessica Klimkait and Catherine Beauchemin-Pinard won bronze at the 2020 Summer Olympics in Tokyo.

 Karate

 Canada has never won an Olympic medal in karate.
-Their best finish was seventh at the men's +75 kg competition at the 2020 games.
+Their best finish was tied for seventh at the men's +75 kg competition at the 2020 games.

 Lacrosse

 Lacrosse was only part of the Olympic program in the 1904 and 1908 games; Canadian teams won the gold medal each time.
 In 1904, a second Canadian team, composed only of Mohawk players, also won a bronze medal.

 Modern pentathlon

 Canada has never won an Olympic medal in modern pentathlon.
 Their best finish was eleventh in the men's team competition at the 1988 games and the women's competition at the 2012 games.